 Another use for the word "compaction" in a horticultural context regards making compost, where compaction occurs under anaerobic conditions.
 Turning a compost pile frequently is one way to avoid such compaction.

 People who are not lucky enough to inherit a property rich in loam often buy it, having a truck deliver a load (priced in cubic feet).
 But be careful that the load does not contain the rhizomes of an invasive weed such as Japanese knotweed.
 One suspects that loam deliveries have been largely responsible for the spread of this terrible weed over the years.
 As if to prove the point, the soil-moving business shown in the picture above sports a thriving colony of Japanese knotweed right in front of its own establishment.

 Acquiring loamy soil in this manner can become quite expensive if you are attempting to cover large areas with it.
 One compromise is to garden with raised beds.
 These structures come in many shapes and sizes.
-If you want just a small planting area but want it to double as an outdoor bench, view this tutorial on building raised beds in which you will learn (through instructions, with photos) how to erect a waist-level structure.
-A great virtue of such a raised bed is that you do not have to bend over to weed it.
+A great virtue of a raised bed is that you do not have to bend over to weed it.